Language: EN

 • How large the number we can store is

-• If it allows negative numbers, or not
+• Whether it allows negative numbers or not

-Internally, numbers on a computer are stored in binary format.
-And we can store 1, 2, 3… up to the point where we exhaust the computer’s memory.
-Or, more specifically, until we exceed the capacity of the variable that stores it.
+Internally, numbers in a computer are stored in binary format.
+And we can store 1, 2, 3… up until we run out of computer memory (or, more specifically, until we exceed the capacity of the variable that stores it).

-When we try to save a number in a variable with a size larger than the maximum it can store, it is called “overflow.”
+When we try to store a number larger than the maximum that a variable can hold, it is called “overflow”.

-The other large family of numbers considered in the field of programming are decimal numbers.
+The other major family of numbers considered in programming are numbers with decimals.

-It must be said that representing decimal numbers on a computer is not as simple as it may seem at first.
+It should be noted that representing decimal numbers on a computer is not as straightforward as it may seem at first glance.

 • Floating point